Thomas Martin Easterly: Biography

 He was brought back to Missouri by John Ostrander, founder of the first daguerreotype gallery in St. Louis, in early 1848.
 Preparing for an extended "tour of the south", Ostringer asked Easterly to manage his portrait gallery.
-Esterly would continue running the gallery when Ostringer died a short time later.
+Easterly would continue running the gallery when Ostringer died a short time later.
 Many of his unique streetscapes depicting mid-19th-century urban life were taken from the windows of Ostringer's gallery.
 In June 1850, he married schoolteacher Anna Miriam Bailey and settled in St. Louis permanently.
 During the 1860s, improvements in photographic development caused daguerreotypes to become out of fashion.
 Easterly refused to acknowledge these changes believing the highly detailed daguerreotypes were far superior in terms of beauty or permanence urging the public to "save your old daguerreotypes for you will never see their like again".

 During the next decade, both his health and financial situation worsened.
 Despite the declining interest for pictures on silver, he was able to maintain his gallery until it burned in a fire in 1865.
 He was forced to move to a smaller location and continued working in near obscurity until his death in St. Louis on March 12, 1882.
 He had suffered from a long illness and partial paralysis in his final years and is thought to have been caused by prolonged exposure to mercury, one of the key ingredients used in the daguerreotype process.

 After his death, his wife sold most of his personal collection to John Scholton, another noted St. Louis photographer.
 The Scholton family eventually donated the plates to the Missouri Historical Society where they remained for nearly a century before being rediscovered during the 1980s by art scholars studying pre-American Civil War photography.
+With over 680 plates, the Missouri Historical Society's Thomas Easterly Collection is one of the largest collections of daguerreotypes by a single artist in the United States.